 How do we measure the impact of our long, tireless enablement efforts?
 With so many factors contributing to sales success, metrics like quota attainment and time to first deal are only a slice of the big picture.

-In her session at the Sales Enablement Festival, A No-Bull S*** Guide to Measuring Sales Enablement Impact, Chainalysis' Director of Revenue Enablement, Christi Wall, will walk through the sales velocity equation, and how to use it to track progress and measure impact.
+SecZetta's Head of Revenue Enablement & Operations, and former Director of Revenue Enablement at Chainalysis, Christi Wall, walks through the sales velocity equation, and how to use it to track progress and measure impact.

 Here's a little taster of what's to come...